danieladov/jellyfin-plugin-mergeversions/README.md

 ```sh
 dotnet publish --configuration Release --output bin
 ```
-4. Place the resulting .dll file in a folder called ```plugins/``` under  the program data directory or inside the portable install directory
+4. Place the resulting .dll file in a folder called ```plugins/Merge versions``` under  the program data directory or inside the portable install directory